Waiting for Remus to respond, it felt like my future hung upon his answer. Was I too bold, asking for a honeymoon without a wedding?

 When he stepped out of the Floo, my heart thudded crazily.
 He was so handsome and sexy and…tired-looking.
 I reached out and traced the shadows beneath his eyes with a fingertip.

-"I should have had you teach me that sleep charm," said Remus.
+"I should have had you teach me that Sleep Charm," he said.

 His gaze flickered to the sofa and back.
 "I need the run."